 We are certainly living through times of great economic anxiety.
-Four years after the collapse of Lehman Brothers, the economic skies look troubled and turbulent as global activity slows and downside risks increase.
+With a no-deal Brexit looming on the horizon, the economic skies look troubled and turbulent as global activity slows and downside risks increase.

 We have entered a dangerous new phase of the crisis.
 Without collective resolve, the confidence that the world so badly needs will not return.

 Woodrow Wilson once cautioned that “the thing to do is to supply light and not heat”.
 There is a path to sustained recovery, much narrower than before, and getting narrower.
 To navigate it, we need strong political will across the world – leadership over brinksmanship, cooperation over competition, action over reaction.

 Overall, global growth is continuing, but slowing down.
 The advanced countries in particular are facing an anaemic and bumpy recovery, with unacceptably high unemployment.
 The euro area debt crisis has worsened.
 Financial strains are rising.
 And again – without collective, bold, action, there is a real risk that the major economies slip back instead of moving forward.

 And while many advanced economies face these cold headwinds, many emerging markets are facing too much heat – inflation pressures, strong credit growth, rising current account deficits.

 Low-income countries have been experiencing reasonable growth, but remain highly vulnerable to economic dislocation from elsewhere in the world – including from commodity price volatility, which comes with heavy social costs.
 We should also keep in mind the Middle East and North Africa – embarking on a historic transformation, with people yearning for a better life and decent jobs.

 But before talking about solutions, we need to be clear about the problems.
 I would isolate three distinct, albeit related, issues – balance sheet pressures sapping growth, instability in the core of the global economic system, and social tensions.